bricaud/personal-blog/_posts/2020-04-09-Tracking-fake-news-hackathlon-summary.md

 # Goal

-The goal of the project was to collect posts on different social networks and detect fake news or controversies about the COVID-19.
+The goal of the project was to collect posts in different social networks and detect fake news or controversies about the COVID-19.
 Several objectives were defined with different level of difficulties.
 The most ambitious goal was to detect automatically fake news.
 Intermediate objectives were to collect the fake news of the past weeks and make a historical timeline about them, or at least to produce some statistics about controversies and news concerning the COVID-19 in social networks.

 # Method